gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Installation of initial Restart DTLS Key Context {#init-dtls-restart-context}

-As soon as the Association has reached the PROTECTED INITILIZATION state, before the Primary DTLS Key context have been installed a Restart DTLS Key Context SHALL be derived and then installed.
+As soon as the Association has reached the ESTABLISHED state and before the Primary DTLS Key context have been installed a Restart DTLS Key Context SHALL be derived and then installed.

-It MAY exist a short time gap where the Association has entered in PROTECTED state but no Restart DTLS Key Context has been installed yet.
+It MAY exist a short time gap where the Association has already been validated state but no Restart DTLS Key Context has been installed yet.
 If a SCTP Restart procedure will be initiated during that time, it will fail and the Association will also fail.
 However, this is unlikely as the Restart Init will be sent multiple times following a